dbashford/MimosaWebAppSkeleton/README.md

 2. `npm install -g mimosa`
 3. `git clone https://github.com/dbashford/MimosaWebAppSkeleton example`, where `example` is the name of your app.
 4. `cd example`
 5. `npm install`, this installs some server resources like Express.
-While this skeleton comes with a server, you don't need your own server, see the Server section below.
+While this skeleton comes with a server, you don't need your own server, see the [Server](#server) section below.
 6. `mimosa watch --server`
 7. [localhost:3000](http://localhost:3000)

+Make some code changes and see live-reload in action.

 ## Optimize